AccelByte/accelbyte-java-sdk/README.md

 ### 1. Adding SDK to gradle file

-Add this code below to `build.gradle` file on your project, Replace `{VERSION}` with a specific release version tag. check available tag in this repo : <a href="https://github.com/AccelByte/accelbyte-java-sdk">accelbyte-java-sdk</a>:
+Add this code below to `build.gradle` file on your project.
+Replace `{VERSION}` with a specific release tag version and without the `v` charracter.
+Check available tag in this repo <a href="https://github.com/AccelByte/accelbyte-java-sdk/releases">release tag</a>
 ```java
 repositories {
     mavenCentral()